blacktaxi/oops/README.md

 To do
 -----
-- write proper docstrings
+- class methods/values
-- support for class methods/values; support for custom metamethods
+- custom metamethods (operator methods)
+- static methods
-- write more tests
+- more tests
+- better docstrings
 - compare with other OOP libraries